cabinetoffice/request-service-access/docs/Project Structure and Code Style.md

 ### View

-We utilize both `Nunjucks` and `GDS` style/components.
-To streamline the construction of pages, we employ common components that are utilized across the UI, which are stored in an includes directory within the `view` directory.
+We utilise both `Nunjucks` and `GDS` style/components.
+To streamline the construction of pages, we employ common components that are utilised across the UI, which are stored in an includes directory within the `view` directory.
 This directory contains all the useful shared chunks of HTML code.
 This approach ensures consistency in error messaging, input formats, and other aspects.

 The data value is passed by the `GET` controller using the `res.render(templateUrl, {...data})` method.
 If the value is not set, the input field will remain empty.
 Additionally, if specificity is required, we can include a variable using the `set` command, as demonstrated in the example below.